 Public space activation refers to urban design and programming with the goal of enhancing a space to make it more inviting to people and encouraging them to linger.
-Examples of public space activation include art installations, temporary pop-up parklets, farmers markets, and festivals.
+Examples of public space activation include art installations, parklets, outdoor seating and tables, farmers markets, and festivals.